Package insert / prescribing information

 No interaction was identified between Dalfampridine and baclofen [see Clinical Pharmacology (12.3)].

 USE IN SPECIFIC POPULATIONS

-In developmental toxicity studies in rats and rabbits, Dalfampridine was administered orally at doses up to 10 and 5 mg/kg/day, respectively, during the period of organogenesis.
-These doses are approximately 5 times the MRHD on a body surface area (mg/m 2) basis.
-No evidence of developmental toxicity was found in either species at the highest doses tested, which were maternally toxic.
-Oral administration of Dalfampridine (at doses of 1, 3, and 9 to 6 mg/kg/day; high dose reduced during the second week of dosing) to rats throughout the pregnancy and lactation periods resulted in decreased offspring survival and growth.
-The no-effect dose for pre- and postnatal developmental toxicity in rats (1 mg/kg) is approximately 0.5 times the MRHD on a mg/m 2 basis.
+Oral administration of Dalfampridine (0, 1, 3, and 9 to 6 mg/kg/day; high dose reduced during the second week of dosing) to female rats throughout pregnancy and lactation resulted in decreased offspring viability at the highest dose tested and decreased body weight in offspring at the mid and high doses.
+The no-effect dose for pre- and postnatal developmental toxicity in rats (1 mg/kg/day) is less than the MRHD on a mg/m2 basis.

 Dalfampridine is known to be substantially excreted by the kidneys and the risk of adverse reactions, including seizures, is greater with increasing exposure of Dalfampridine.
 Because elderly patients are more likely to have decreased renal function, it is particularly important to know the estimated creatinine clearance (CrCl) in these patients [see Warnings and Precautions (5.2)].